rage/cyber-security-base-19/data/module-4/part-3/symmetric.md

 Implement a substitution cipher: complete `encrypt` and `decrypt` functions in `src/substitution.py`.

-Both functions are byte arrays and should output an byte array as an output.
+Both functions take two byte array parameters and each should also return a byte array.
 The key is an array such that `key[c]` is equal to the _encrypted_ value of `c`.

 </programming-exercise>